Vleonone/Vdid_Protocol/README.md

 ---

-## © 2025 Velon Group Limited — All Rights Reserved
+## © 2025 Velon.One Labs Limited — All Rights Reserved